volks73/cargo-wix/README.md

-# cargo-wix: A cargo subcommand to create Windows installers for binaries using the Wix Toolset
+# cargo-wix: A cargo subcommand to create Windows installers

 [About](#what-is-cargo-wix) | [Installation](#installation) | [Usage](#usage)